-IBS changes the way you have to approach your eating habits.
+IBS (Irritable bowel syndrome) changes the way you have to approach your eating habits.
 Your doctor, once he diagnoses you with IBS, will likely tell you to change the way you eat.
-That’s because most IBS is caused by eating certain food.
+That’s because most IBS is caused by eating particular foods.
 Certain types of foods trigger either constipation or diarrhoea.

-There are other things that may trigger IBS as well, such as stress.
+Other things may trigger IBS as well, such as stress.
 Whatever that trigger may be, avoiding it is going to be the best way to fight IBS.

 That’s why medication, while often helpful for combating symptoms, is not the most effective method for dealing with IBS.
 It may be necessary to use certain medications for a while, though, since it can take some time to get your IBS under control through trigger avoidance and diet control.
 The medication acts right away, while diet changes can take some time to take effect.

 Your doctor will do his best to find out which foods trigger your IBS.
-There are certain foods that are known to cause the problem, but the exact list of foods can be different for everyone.
+Certain foods are known to cause the problem, but the exact list of foods can be different for everyone.

 In general, dairy products, greasy foods, alcohol, caffeine and processed foods are the key trigger foods to avoid in the fight against IBS.
 These foods are ones that people are commonly known to be sensitive to.
 You should know that having food sensitivity isn’t the same as having a food allergy, primarily because the symptoms are so different.

-Your doctor may not be able to discover exactly which foods those are for you, and it may take some time to narrow down the list and determine which foods you should be avoiding.
+Your doctor may not be able to discover precisely which foods those are for you, and it may take some time to narrow down the list and determine which foods you should be avoiding.
 However, just because you have a sensitivity to certain foods, that doesn’t mean you can never enjoy them again.
-You may just need to eat smaller portions, have plenty of water before your meals and prepare the foods in a different way so that they are easier on your digestive system.
+You may just need to eat smaller portions, have plenty of water before your meals and prepare the foods differently so that they are easier on your digestive system.

 It can also help to add certain foods to your diet, such as fibre-rich foods, fruits and vegetables and those containing essential vitamins and minerals.
 Also, adding in probiotic foods, such as yoghurt, may be able to help balance out the bacteria in your gut.